dimajix/flowman/docs/spec/target/relation.md

   - `namespace` - Name of the namespace (typically `default`)
   - `project` - Name of the project
   - `version` - Version of the project

+See [Execution Metrics](../../cookbook/metrics.md) for more information how to use these metrics.